 Once again, many bosses are terrible at communicating.
 Even if you are not living up to their expectations they may not say anything.
 A good manager lets you know how you’re doing so you can improve — and helps you get there.
 But with some bosses, your performance review is the first sign that things are not ok.

-Bosses who are freezing you out
+Boss freezing you out

 Some bosses keep silent to send a message.
 They may even praise others in front of you to send a message.
 Again, not a great management style.
 They may be freezing you out for a variety of office politics reasons.
 Or they may simply be taking the coward’s way out, wanting you to move on but not brave enough to give honest face-to-face feedback.

-Bosses who are over their heads or otherwise preoccupied
+Boss over their head or otherwise preoccupied

 And in some cases, if your boss never says thank you, they may simply be on overload.
 Totally appreciating you, but keeping so many balls balanced in the air that they just don’t get around to letting you know.